ARTISTS IN RESIDENCE @ CHIC INNOVATION CONSORTIUM, EU HORIZON 2020

-An interactive media artwork based on the way we perceive flavour – a combination of smell, taste and texture by Jill Scott.
+AFTERTASTE is an interactive media artwork by Jill Scott based on the way we perceive flavour, a combination of smell, taste and texture.
 Through interaction with three sculptural models, the audience can explore the health benefits of terpenes and inulin in chicory.
-This interaction will “biomimic” the sensations of flavour with images, sound compositions, film loops and additional layers of testimonies and sonifications in real-time.
-Additional layers can be explored, that contemplate food production of the chicory plant and its health benefits from various methods like organic growing, new breeding plant technology and plant cell cultures.
+This interaction “bio mimics” the sensations of flavour with images, sound compositions, film loops and additional layers of testimonies and sonification in real-time.
+Additional layers contemplate food production of the chicory plant and its health benefits from various methods like organic growing, new breeding plant technology and plant cell cultures

 The visitor takes one molecule from the olfactory bulb representing a compound from the chicory root.
 This movement creates an initial sound and one can also perceive a smell from it.

 When he or she screws the molecule into a tastebud on the tongue, this action triggers projected films with sound compositions to occur.
 Each molecule tells a different story about the health benefits of a specific compound.

 When several molecules are used, more triggered film and sound loops appear and more information unfold.